erikp9000/cpm-ndos/README.md

 the BDOS entry vector (addresses 6&7) to preserve itself and also so that all BDOS calls are first routed through the NDOS.
 The NDOS also hooks the Warm start vector in the BIOS jump table so that NDOS can reload the relocatable CCP.COM from drive A: on a warm start.
-If CCP.COM is not found, NDOS calls the old BIOS Warm start which recovers the CP/M system from the system tracks, removing NDOS from memory.
+If CCP.COM is not found, NDOS jumps to the old BIOS Warm start which recovers the CP/M system from the system tracks, removing NDOS from memory.